xixi019/Information-Retrieval/README.md

 ## search engine
-a search engine on compiled wikidata based on tf-idf model and distance
+a search engine on compiled wikidata based on tf-idf model and vector distance